Configuring IIS to support Estonian Digital ID-card for authentication

 Disabling HTTP access

-To disable access to website over unsecure HTTP (usually port 80) we can remove the binding from configuration and disable firewall access to port 80.
-As an alternative we can create automatic redirection rule from port 80 to port 443.
-It can be useful for cases when users do not type https:// prefix to server address and cannot reach to website.
+To disable access to the website over unsecure HTTP (usually port 80), the binding can be removed from configuration and firewall access to port 80 can be disabled.
+As an alternative, an automatic redirection rule can be created from port 80 to port 443.
+This can be useful for cases when users do not type the https:// prefix to the server address and cannot reach the website.

 Requiring two-way SSL, certificate authentication